revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 ---

-23: What is extention of file which is generated by java compiler?<br>
+23.What is extention of file which is generated by Java compiler?<br>
 A)`.java`<br>
 B)`.class`<br>
 C)`.exe`<br>